Update: As of August 4, inexpensive rooms were still available in:

 Umatilia is also north of the path of the eclipse, but provides relatively easy interstate access.
 You can take Interstate 84 137 miles to Baker City, OR, or continue on to Lime, OR, which is right on the center line for maximum viewing.
 You can also head south on US 395 through the Umatilia National Forest to Mt.
 Vernon, OR.

-Update (June 28): Hotel rooms in Umatilia now appear to be completely booked.
+Update August 4: Hotel rooms in Umatilia are now completely booked.
 Rooms are still available in Kennewick, Washington, which is a 162 mile drive on Interstates 82 and 84 to Baker City.
-As of July 9, rooms are still available at this hotel for about $64 per night:
+As of July 9, rooms were still available at this hotel for about $64 per night:

 There don’t seem to be any hotel rooms available in the state of Idaho anywhere close to the eclipse path.
 The best option for viewing from Idaho seems to be Ogden, Utah, which is about 170 miles south of the eclipse.
 From Ogden, you can take Interstate 15 to Idaho Falls, ID, which is close to the center line.
-Note that traffic on I-15 is expected to be extremely heavy, and you should plan to leave Ogden very early Monday morning or late Sunday night.
+Note that traffic on I-15 is expected to be extremely heavy, because this will be the closest route to the eclipse for much of the southwestern United States.
+You should plan to leave Ogden very early.
+Plan ahead and prepare, since it might be necessary to leave Ogden on Sunday and drive all night.

 As of June 20, rooms were available in this hotel for about $55 a night: